Adetona/AutoTweet/README.md

 <li> After the configuration you should  <code> cd </code>  to the directory where the script is located then type <code> node server.js <code> in your terminal. </li>

-If your configuration is complete a tweet will be posted on your account at the scheduled time.
+<p> If your configuration is complete a tweet will be posted on your account at the scheduled time. </p>